mendesalex89/insurance_price_predict/README.md

 Clone the repository:

+sh
+Copiar código
 git clone https://github.com/alexmendes/insurance_price_predict.git
 cd insurance_price_predict
 Create a virtual environment and activate it:

+sh
+Copiar código
 python3 -m venv myenv
 source myenv/bin/activate  # On Windows use `myenv\Scripts\activate`
 Install the required dependencies:

+sh
+Copiar código
 pip install -r requirements.txt
 Run the Streamlit application:

+sh
+Copiar código
 streamlit run app.py
 Usage
 Upon running the Streamlit application, you will see the main interface with options to explore the data, train models, evaluate them, and make predictions.
 Follow the instructions on the interface to interact with the application.

+Contributing
+Contributions are welcome!
+Feel free to open issues and pull requests for improvements.

 License
-MIT License
+This project is licensed under the MIT License.
+See the LICENSE file for details.